victorfiz/victorfiz.github.io/_posts/2024-12-15-blessings-of-dimensionality.md

 ---
 layout: default
 title: The Blessings of Dimensionality
-subtitle: High dimensional space is often said to be cursed.
-It has some unintuitive properties that complicates the separation of meaningful information in traditional machine learning.
-Looking closer, it turns out that this is actually a blessing in disguise for real-world data.
+subtitle: High dimensional space has some unintuitive properties that complicates separation of information.
+It turns out, however, that this is actually a blessing in disguise for real-world data.
+This is your antidote to statistical learning theory.
 date: 2024-12-15
 categories: blog
 type: technical
 ---

 Understanding spaces in high dimensions is surprisingly unintuitive.
-A simple example that illustrates this is scaling a sphere to infinite dimensions, where its volume tends to zero.
+A simple example that illustrates this is scaling a sphere to infinite dimensions: its volume tends to zero.

 Let's show this mathematically.
 The volume of a sphere is given by: